-Keith Deltano has served and worked with youth for many years in various roles, including as a military police officer, public school teacher, youth leader, private counselor, and educational comedian.
+Keith Deltano has served and worked with youth for many years in various roles, including as a military police officer, middle school teacher, youth leader, private counselor, and educational comedian.
 He draws on this varied background to reach out and share with youth.
 Keith taught sixth grade and won the Teaching Excellence Award for his work with at risk youth.He has been listed in Who’s Who of America’s Teachers and Outstanding Young Men of America.
 He was granted The National Impact Award for his work in parent outreach and education.
 Schools throughout the nation have used Keith’s live assemblies and curriculum to launch and run an effective anti bullying campaign.

 What makes Keith's K-12Anti Bullying Assembly Different?